Shown below are the events that take place on the Caribbean island of Barbados on an annual basis.

 January

-January in Barbados kicks off with New Year’s Day, a public holiday to celebrate the start of a new year.
+January in Barbados starts with New Year’s Day, a public holiday to celebrate the start of a new year.
 New Year’s Day also marks the beginning of the Horse-racing season with the Garrison Savannah races.

 Round Barbados Sailing Week regatta happens January 17th – 23rd, 2021, in association with Barbados Tourism Marketing Inc. and Mount Gay Rum.
-Traditionally the sailing regatta takes place on Errol Barrow Day – a public holiday to celebrate the first Prime Minister of Barbados and ‘father of independence’.
+Traditionally, the sailing regatta occurs on Errol Barrow Day – a public holiday celebrating the first Prime Minister of Barbados and ‘father of independence.’

-At the end of January is the Barbados Music Awards, a red carpet ceremony to recognize and reward the wealth of talented musicians in Barbados who are now making their way to the international stage.
+At the end of January, the Barbados Music Awards will be held, a red-carpet ceremony to recognize and reward the wealth of talented musicians in Barbados who are now making their way to the international stage.

 February